FlutterFlow/flutterflow-documentation/docs/resources/projects/libraries.md

 - Libraries can only be published from the main branch, and each published version is linked to a specific commit, ensuring robust version control.
 :::

+### Disabled Features in a Library

+When a project is converted into a library, the following features are disabled to ensure compatibility and functionality limitations:

+- App settings
+  - Firebase
+  - Development environment
+  - Authentication
+  - Push notifications
+  - Mobile deployment
+  - Web deployment
+  - Stripe
+  - Braintree
+  - Razorpay
+  - Google Analytics
+  - OneSignal
+  - Mux
+- Cloud functions
+- Firestore Collections

 ## Importing a Library

 Open the FlutterFlow project where you'd like to import a library, then follow these steps: